The extent of one man’s guilt may be defined by how much of it is experienced by the party he injured. – Ryszard Kapuscinski

 No matter how you look at it, guilt is never a pleasant emotion and often has some dire consequences.
 However, it is an emotion you can work through successfully and even progressively eradicate from your life over time.

-A Process for Eliminating Guilt
+A Method for Eliminating Guilt

-If guilt is getting the better of you, then here’s a six step process you can use to help eliminate the feelings of guilt from your life:
+If guilt is getting the better of you, then here’s a six-step process you can use to help eliminate the feelings of guilt from your life:

 Your first step is to explore your feelings of guilt and the corresponding events that took place.

 It’s important to gain immediate clarification about your feelings of guilt and the meaning and significance this has in your life.
 This is critical because at times your guilt might not be as clear as you might think.
-You might in fact need to do a little digging in order to decipher the primary reasons for your guilt.
+You might, in fact, need to do a little digging in order to decipher the primary reasons for your guilt.
 Ask yourself:

 What am I feeling guilty about?